-Young people need better education on sex and relationships to help them make informed decisions about their sexual health
+Young people need better education on sex and relationships to help them make informed decisions about their sexual health experts have claimed.

 According to the Family Planning Association (fpa), sex education in schools does not currently focus enough on the emotional aspects of relationships, meaning that youngsters are less likely to delay having sex for the first time.

 A spokesman for the association said: "At the moment there is insufficient information and support for young people in schools.